cuvva/terms/privacy.md

 We'll process this if you use our travel insurance products.
 This will be done when you answer medical questions in the app, or if you'd like to chat with us about your health or someone else's.

 We only ask you the questions we need to, in order to arrange travel insurance for you and any companions.
-Your answers will be used to determine risk, help process claims, and prevent against misuse.
+Your answers will be used to determine risk, help process claims, and prevent misuse.
 Your answers will be shared with the underwriter of your policy for those same reasons, and will be stored in relation to any claims.
 You can read the questions we ask [here](https://github.com/cuvva/terms/blob/master/health.md).

 Any information relating to your health is given by you, with your express consent, so we can use it for the above reasons only.